NamedPipeServer class

 - Cookie

-- The opaque correlation value originally passed to the NamedPipeServerConnection.AsyncRead that produced this read — or Empty if the read came from the auto-issued reads driven by ContinuouslyReadFromPipe.
+- The opaque correlation value originally passed to the NamedPipeServerConnection.AsyncRead that produced this read — or Empty if the read came from the auto-issued reads triggered by ContinuouslyReadFromPipe.

 - Data